View Server Licenses

 On a server with a single site, click Settings and Licenses:

 On a multi-site server, click Manage all sites on the site menu, Settings, and Licenses:

 Note: The Manage all sites option only displays when you are signed in as a server administrator.

 This page displays information for any licenses that have been activated on your server, including any user-based (term) or core-based licenses.

 Click Configuration , and then click Licensing :

-The table displays the product key, expiration date and expiration of maintenance.
+The table displays the product key, expiration date, and expiration of maintenance.

 Note: The TSM Web UI provides a limited amount of licensing information.
-Use the TSM CLI or the Tableau Server Web UI to see additional licensing information, including the number of each type of user-based licence (Creator, Explorer and Viewer).
+Use the TSM CLI or the Tableau Server Web UI to see additional licensing information, including the number of each type of user-based license (Creator, Explorer and Viewer).